Leadership & Department Resources

 Learn more about burnout, its contributors and key strategies to address it for leaders, faculty, staff, and learners.
 Individual interventions are necessary, but not sufficient, to address burnout.
 Interventions must also be focused at the organization and work levels in order to enact lasting change.

-Is your department, unit, or team looking for a speaker to bring awareness to workplace well-being and resources?
+Is your department, unit, or team looking for a speaker to bring awareness to workforce well-being and resources?
 The Wellness Office has developed a list of experts available to speak on specific well-being topics.

-Following a review of your annual faculty and staff engagement survey results, this guide is intended to help leaders facilitate further conversation among their teams to better understand the results, help identify workplace well-being solutions together, and support the action planning process.
+Following a review of your annual faculty and staff engagement survey results, this guide is intended to help leaders facilitate further conversation among their teams to better understand the results, help identify workforce well-being solutions together, and support the action planning process.

 The Michigan Medicine Wellness Office, Office of Counseling and Workplace Resilience (OCWR), and Department of Psychiatry, in their commitment to support the emotional well-being of faculty, staff and learners during the COVID-19 pandemic and beyond, have provided this brief guide for local teams and leaders to facilitate well-being discussions when and where they can.